 The first two steps are core components of the continuous improvement process, and school leaders should create or redesign the school improvement plan to reflect them.
 We all need a roadmap to reach our destinations; however, if you follow a faulty roadmap, you may never reach your destination.
 The school leadership team, teachers, and parents should all be included in the school transformation process because we get better when everyone unites and works together around a shared vision and school improvement plan.

 The research and evidence are clear about the effectiveness of these three school improvement strategies and their impact on student achievement.
-We all know that all children can learn when instruction is provided in the way that they learn, not the one-size-fits-all approach.
+We all know that all children can learn when instruction is provided in the way they learn, not the one-size-fits-all approach.

 School Transformation Includes ALL Students